Contact Bodmin Community Hospital

 Garner Ward

-Garner Ward is the county’s specialist dementia ward offering assessment and treatment of organic mental health problems with dementia.
+Garner Ward is a specialist dementia ward.
+It treats and assesses people with organic mental health problems, for example dementia.

 Memory problems can cause distress, anxiety or agitation.
 This can happen for a number of reasons.
 We work with our patients to understand what triggers this behaviour and what can be done to help alleviate them.

-Our ward staff like to get to know their patients and their likes and dislikes.
-This helps to ensure they are supported more effectively.
-Our aim is to get our patients to a level of functioning, which allows them to return home to their family or make the transfer to a care home.
-As soon as a patient is admitted, the staff will start to make plans with the patient and their family to allow this to happen.
+Our staff get to know their patients and their likes and dislikes.
+This helps to ensure they are supported effectively.
+Our aim is to help people return home or move to a care home.
+We start this work as soon as a patient is admitted, working with them and their family.

 Read our pre-admission leaflet for carers or view our patient information pack.